 In order to change these on LonWorks models, you must unlock the WattNode meter to allow calibration changes, because these variables are treated as protected calibration variables.
 If you need to do this, contact CCS for details.

-The older WNB series LonWorks WattNode meters and the WNC series WattNode for LonWorks meters with Option B or Option BI (which emulate the older WNB series models) can also have the phase angle adjusted – contact CCS for assistance.
+The older WNB series LonWorks WattNode meters and the WNC series WattNode for LonWorks meters with Option B (which emulate the older WNB series models) can also have the phase angle adjusted – contact CCS for assistance.

 The WattNode Pulse (WNB series) meters have the phase angle correction factory programmed to zero degrees.
 This cannot be changed in the field.
 Contact CCS if you would like models manufactured with a different correction value.